stesie/stesie.github.com/_posts/2016-11-20-comparing-the-incomparible.md

 I also happily noticed that CQRS and Event Sourcing were a topic on both events, maybe a little bit more focussed on DDD at *swecamp*.
 This isn't too surprising because of all the microservices buzz (which also was a hot topic on both events).
-Again serverless was not a topic, meh
+Again serverless was not a topic, meh.

 Last but not least *swecamp* was hosted in methodpark's office which was way cosier and more comfortable, more decorated than the university building in